Babur

-The rival adjacent Kingdom of Mewar under the rule of Rana Sanga had become one of the most powerful states in North India.
-Sanga unified several Rajput clans for the first time since Prithviraj Chauhan and advanced on Babur with a grand coalition of 80,000-100,000 Rajputs, engaging Babur in the Battle of Khanwa.
-Babur arrived at Khanwa with 40,000-50,000 soldiers.
-Nonetheless, Sanga suffered a major defeat due to Babur's skillful troop positioning and use of gunpowder, specifically matchlocks and small cannons.
-The battle was one of the most decisive events in Indian history, more so than the First Battle of Panipat, as the defeat of Rana Sanga was a watershed event in the Mughal conquest of North India.
+The ruler of the adjacent Kingdom of Mewar, Rana Sanga, advanced on Babur with a grand coalition of Rajput and Afghan warlords, engaging Babur in the Battle of Khanwa.
+Babur achieved a decisive victory due to his skillful troop positioning and use of gunpowder.
+The battle, one of the most decisive events in Indian history, was a watershed event in the Mughal conquest of northern India.

 Religiously, Babur started his life as a staunch Sunni Muslim, but he underwent significant evolution.
-Babur became more tolerant as he conquered new territories and grew older, allowing other religions to peacefully coexist in his empire and at his court.
-He also displayed a certain attraction to theology, poetry, geography, history, and biology—disciplines he promoted at his court—earning him a frequent association with representatives of the Timurid Renaissance.
+He became more tolerant as he conquered new territories and grew older, allowing other religions to peacefully coexist in his empire and at his court.
+He also displayed a certain attraction to theology, poetry, geography, history, and biology — disciplines he promoted at his court — earning him a frequent association with representatives of the Timurid Renaissance.
 His religious and philosophical stances are characterized as humanistic.

 Babur married several times.
 Notable among his children were Humayun, Kamran Mirza, Hindal Mirza, Masuma Sultan Begum, and the author Gulbadan Begum.
-Babur died in 1530 in Agra and Humayun succeeded him.
-Babur was first buried in Agra but, as per his wishes, his remains were moved to Kabul and reburied.
-He ranks as a national hero in Uzbekistan and Kyrgyzstan.
+Babur died in 1530 in Agra, with Humayun succeeding him.
+He was first buried in Agra, but, as per his wishes, his remains were moved to Kabul and reburied.
+Babur is regarded as a national hero in Uzbekistan and Kyrgyzstan.
+He wrote the Baburnama in Chaghatai Turkic; it was translated into Persian during the reign (1556–1605) of his grandson, the emperor Akbar.
 Many of his poems have become popular folk songs.
-He wrote the Baburnama in Chaghatai Turkic; it was translated into Persian during the reign (1556–1605) of his grandson, the emperor Akbar.
+A devoted garden-builder, Babur is also credited with introducing the formal charbagh to the plains of northern India.